Truth and Healing

 Podcast Spotlight

-When the La Crosse Public Library released Dark La Crosse Stories Episode 57: "The Invasion," (linked below) it mentioned a part two would soon head to production.
-Part two, "FSPA and St. Mary's Boarding School," is set to release on Sept.
-17. La Crosse Public Library librarian in the Archives & Local History Department Jenny DeRocher led the research and script writing, with support from FSPA Truth and Healing team member Henry Greengrass.
-Truth and Healing team member Sister Eileen McKenzie is an interviewed guest featured in the show.
-Find the new episode here.
+When the La Crosse Public Library released Dark La Crosse Stories Episode 57: "The Invasion," it mentioned a part two would soon head to production.
+Part two, "FSPA and St. Mary's Boarding School," was released on Sept.
+17, 2024.
+La Crosse Public Library librarian in the Archives & Local History Department Jenny DeRocher led the research and script writing, with support from FSPA Truth and Healing team members Henry Greengrass and Sister Eileen McKenzie.

 "The Invasion:" Learn more about La Crosse's history; listen to the account of the persecution and forced movement of Indigenous people -- the Ho-Chunk peoples -- as told by a citizen of the Ho-Chunk nation, Henry Greengrass.